1726 – Present

 The twentieth century brought in a period of economic change.
 The railroad facilities were moved to the Enola (PA) Yards.
 During this century, while surrounding suburbs experienced rapid job creation, the borough lost a significant portion of its once large industrial base.
 This resulted in a semi-depressed economic climate in the borough, presenting new challenges for local officials.

-Today, as the twenty-first century begins, there is a renewed commitment to economic health, welfare, and development of the borough.
+Today, as the twenty-first century begins, there is a renewed commitment to the economic health, welfare, and development of the borough.
 To better preserve its historic architecture, a historic district was recently established.
 The Columbia Historic District takes in approximately 950 structures spread over an area that incorporates about one-third of the borough.
 While aiming for the future, Columbia is proud of its past and remembers its founders by naming streets in their honor.

 Today, the town’s outstanding architecture is recognized in the National Historic Register in Washington, D.C.